-Alexandr Misko - “Cold Hands” is a sorrowful progressive metal song from my debut album and it’s about departing with someone you love.
+Cold Hands” is a sorrowful progressive metal song from my debut album and it’s about departing with someone you love.
 It was inspired by music of some progressive and math metal bands, so there are polyrhythms, unorthodox rhythms and complicated riffs going on in 5/4 all along.
-There is a CGCFG#C tuning, a partial capo, lots of harmonics and percussion so I would considered that an intermediate level difficulty song.
+There is a CGCFG#C tuning, a partial capo, lots of harmonics and percussion so I would consider that an intermediate level difficulty song.

-Alexandr Misko - “Foretaste” is from my second album and it’s dedicated to my first lovely guitar named Larisa (yes, that small one with a red scratch plate on it!).
+“Foretaste” is from my second album and that's a dedication to my first lovely guitar named Larisa (yes, that small one with a red scratch plate on it!).
 I really like this song because it has an interesting and diverse development and a catchy melodic chorus.
 There are lots of unusual techniques in DGBF#BD tuning but it’s not that hard in general.
 The melodies keep going throughtout the song and it’s very satisfying to play and to listen to.

-Alexandr Misko - “Forsaken” is another progressive metalcore acoustic song from my first album and it has been a concert staple for years.
+“Forsaken” is another progressive metalcore acoustic song originally from my debut album and it has been a concert staple for years.
 It keeps evolving with every year and the tab represents the newest version that can be found on my YouTube channel.
 The song is fast, full of drive, catchy rock riffs and percussion so it’s always a good idea to start a show with that one.
-There is a standard tuning all along, lots of slap harmonics, two handed tapping and body percussion all over the place which all make it very fun not only to play, but also to watch.
+There is a standard tuning all along, lots of slap harmonics, two handed tapping and body percussion all over the place which make it very fun not only to play, but also to watch.

 This simple tune became viral on YouTube in Russia back in 2015 and has helped me a lot in my career. it looks pretty complicated because of an advanced guitar tapping in standard tuning, but in fact It’s not as hard, though it takes some practice to get all the notes sound properly.
 The only issue is that you would have to learn how to pen tap first haha!
 Though it’s very easy, just look up for tutorials on YouTube to get some basics.